Ueberspannung/PD-PPS-Controller/DOC/sw.md

 when you start your IDE you can select the **PD-PPS Controller Mini (Native USB Port)**

+##### description of the mini variant

+variants.h:
+ - the rx and tx led are not used but need to be disabled
+   PB03 is a button and PA27 is card detect
+ - Serial EDBG interface is not required and disabled
+   later Serial is remapped to SerialUSB
+ - we need two SPI ports
+   - Port one (SPI = sercom4) is the SPI Header on the Arduino Zero, is maped Pins D10-13 as sercom1
+   - Port two (SPI1= sercom4) is used for SD Card as done in the mkrZero, PA12-15 and 27 need to modified in vartiants.c
+ - the extern UART Serial definion needs to be removed in order to be replaced with USB
+ - the Serial has to be defined as SerialUSB to make Serial gloaballe availabe as USB Serial

+variants.cpp:
+ - PA14 (SS) is redefined as simple IO, no interrupts needed
+ - PA15 (MISO) is redefined to sercom_alt
+ - PA18,16,19 (D10-12) are redefined to use as SPI (SS, MOSI) MISO not used for display commuinication, used as io
+ - PA17 redefined for SPI Display
+ - PA12 moved from SPI Haeder to SD-Card
+ - PB03 redefined as IO with interrupt (button)
+ - PA27 redefined as IO without interrupt, input only (card detect)
+ - PA13 assigned to sercom4 (SD-Card)
+ - definitions of serial removed, now mapped to SerialUSB

 #### flashing the bootloader
 you will need to use the modified bootloader